 Who knew you’d have to go to war for it.

-From here we move on to the rest of the Republic, which Socrates describes as being in a ‘feverish’ state in which war is necessary to achieve the goal of luxury.
+From here we move on to the rest of the Republic, in which Socrates describes the ‘feverish’ Kallipolis, The Beautiful City.
 A glorious exposition of forms of government, education of the ruling class, etc, follows.
-So glorious we often forget why we started.
-At this point it’s important to recognize that what is described from here on out is no longer ideal in the strictest sense, but somehow degenerate, sick.
-And this premise we should remember to take as a parallel in the human soul as a soul divided against itself.
+So glorious we often forget where it all started.
+At this point it’s important to recognize that what is described from here on out is no longer ideal in the sense of perfect, or unflawed.
+After all, the Beautiful City is fevered, sick, unhealthy.
+It begins with a flawed premise to describe the human soul as a soul divided against itself.

-The truth of it is, we have desires for things beyond the necessities of life.
+We have desires for things beyond the necessities of life.
 This is what it means to be human.
 How do we satiate our desires?
 Is it possible to achieve happiness in a sick soul?
-Should we start a war with life, seeking goods outside ourselves, chasing fame and wealth and pleasure?
-No, because in the end, we come up dissatisfied.
-But dammit, it’s who we are.

-Not all is lost, though.
-We have reason, the only medicine that will cure the ailment of being human.
-Using reason as our guiding light to temper our excess desire, we can in our moderation achieve something like inner justice, happiness.
-This happiness wavers—we’re only human, after all!—and it degenerates from time to time when other influences take over, but a renewal, a vigilance, can perhaps bring about an imperfect—and maybe for that reason a more glorious and spectacular—harmony of the soul.
+Not all is lost.
+We have reason as our medicine, our guiding light, our means of tempering excess desire.
+By exercising moderation, we can achieve something like inner justice, happiness.
+This happiness wavers—we’re only human, after all!—and it degenerates from time to time when other influences take over, but with ever-renewed vigilance, we can perhaps bring about an imperfect—and maybe for that reason a more glorious and spectacular—harmony of the soul.